Liverpool’s 10 Most Expensive Signings Of All Time

 The lightning-quick forward has been too hot to handle, with his quickness and tricky footwork turning him into one of the most exciting players to watch in the Premier League.

-Diaz may have failed to reach Mane’s level of prolificacy so far, but his ability to storm past the defenders and retain possession in tight spaces is off the charts.
+Diaz’s ability to storm past the defenders and retain possession in tight spaces is off the charts.

 #4 Naby Keita

-Liverpool more than doubled the previous world record transfer fee for a goalkeeper when they brought Brazilian star Alisson from Roma in 2018.
+Liverpool more than doubled the previous world-record transfer fee for a goalkeeper when they brought Brazilian star Alisson from Roma in 2018.

-In case you forgot, his last-gasp header against West Bromwich Albion down the final stretch of the 2020/21 league season helped the Reds land a coveted top-four finish.
+His last-gasp header against West Bromwich Albion down the final stretch of the 2020/21 league season helped the Reds land a coveted top-four finish.

 #2 Darwin Nunez